McKinney–Vento Homeless Assistance Act: Homeless children and education

-Following the Illinois statute, the McKinney-Vento Act also ensures homeless children transportation to and from school free of charge, allowing children to attend their school of origin (last school enrolled or the school they attended when they first became homeless) regardless of what district the family resides in.
-It further requires schools to register homeless children even if they lack normally required documents, such as immunization records or proof of residence.
+Following the Illinois statute, the McKinney-Vento Act ensures homeless children transportation to and from school free of charge, allowing children to attend their school of origin (the last school enrolled, or the school they attended when they first became homeless) regardless of what district the family resides in.
+It requires schools to register homeless children even if they lack normally required documents, such as immunization records or proof of residence.

 To implement the Act, States must designate a statewide homeless coordinator to review policies and create procedures, including dispute resolution procedures, to ensure that homeless children are able to attend school.
 Local school districts must appoint Local Education Liaisons to ensure that school staff are aware of these rights, to provide public notice to homeless families (at shelters and at school) and to facilitate access to school and transportation services.